kaplan81/rick-morty-pwa-workbox/README.md

 The `ignoreURLParametersMatching` property is used to avoid problems with our URL query parameters.

 But you need to do one more thing.
-Go to `package.json` and add a sequential (non parallel) execution at the end of the "build" script: `npx workbox injectManifest`.
+Go to `package.json` and add another sequential execution at the end of the "build" script: `npx workbox injectManifest`.

-If you don't know the difference between sequential and parallel execution in npm scripts check out this [Stack Overflow question](https://stackoverflow.com/questions/39172536/running-npm-scripts-sequentially/39172660#answer-39172660)

 Now build it.